iptc/newsinjson/README.md

 This is why we increased the major version number to 2.0.

 The 2.0 version of ninjs was approved by the IPTC Standards Committee on October 20th, 2021.

-An errata update was made in May 2022 to fix a problem with the way GeoJSON properties were integrated into the "places" object.
+An erratum update was made in May 2022 to fix a problem with the way GeoJSON properties were integrated into the "places" object.
+Version 2.1 was approved in May 2023.

 The 3.x series is a major update to ninjs, which is not backwards compatible.

-Version 3.0 offers three document types, the existing "news item" and new document types for events and planning items.
+Version 3.0 offers three document types: the existing "news item" and new document types for events and planning items.
 For improved readability and to align with general best practice for variable naming and graphQL the properties now use "camelCase".

 The 3.0 version of ninjs was approved by the IPTC Standards Committee on October 2nd, 2024.
+An erratum update (version 3.0.1) was made in February 2025 to correct the datatype of the "urgency" property.

 Which version should I choose for my project?
 -------------------------